 Here are two recommendations to find your rhythm.

-If you want to take guitar lessons and learn to keep the rhythm for different pieces of music, there aren’t too many options.
+If you want to take guitar lessons or find online guitar lessons for kids, and learn to keep the rhythm for different pieces of music, there aren't too many options.

 A third option might be to sign up for a guitar lesson or guitar course.
 But guitar lessons will be better over time with regular practice, and won’t just produce immediate results.

 If you choose to go with the songbook option, it’s pretty easy.
 You’ll just need to find the tabs that correspond to your piece of music so that you can replicate the notes and rhythm easily on your guitar.
 But you'll need to learn how to read the rhythms first!

 If you decide to go with a musical ear instead, it may take some time and experience to achieve your desired result.